COVID-19 Update from Health and Emergency Management

 Most people who contract COVID-19 have symptoms similar to the flu: fever, coughing

 and shortness of breath -- and most recover at home.

 Gila County Public Health Department reports local statisics daily -- like and follow on Facebook

-Statewide, the Arizona Department of Health reports 906 fatalities attributable to COVID-19
+Statewide, the Arizona Department of Health reports 3,845 deaths attributable to COVID-19

 Follow these prevention guidelines to help prevent infection:

 • CDC recommends wearing cloth face coverings in public settings where other social distancing